darinlivdahl/rate-books/README.md

 cd ../
 npm run dev
 ```
-Make sure you are in the root project folder _ratebooks_
+Make sure you are in the root project folder _rate-books_